EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 To decrease power use during sleep on the SAMD51, Modular Sensors explicitly disconnects all unused peripherals from the various clocks and and clock sources to prevent them from "[sleepwalking](https://onlinedocs.microchip.com/oxy/GUID-F5813793-E016-46F5-A9E2-718D8BCED496-en-US-14/GUID-FA7D618C-0F98-4A2C-9D24-669C4A3E3CA3.html)".
 The SAMD51's standby mode turns off clocks *except those configured to be running sleepwalking tasks*.
-By disconnecting all unused peripherals from a clock souce, we ensure that the clocks aren't woken.
+By disconnecting all unused peripherals from a clock source, we ensure that the clocks aren't woken.

 To do this, Modular Sensors disables generic clock generator 7 by disconnecting it from any oscillator source.
 Then it ties all peripheral timer that are safe to shut down to the disabled generator.